-Often, card text and rules text will conflict.
+Transfer: When you move tokens around, specifically tokens from one minion to another.
+(It's also what we'd like you to do with money from your bank account to ours; that's why we keep making more factions.)
+When adding tokens to your minions (from the pool), or discarding tokens from your minions (to the pool), that's not transferring.
+111 VOID WHERE PROHIBITED Often, card text and rules text will conflict.
 When there's a fight, card text always wins.
 It has a black belt in rule-fu.
 If cards conflict, the one that says you can't do something beats the one that says you can.
 If multiple effects would happen at the same time, the player whose turn it is chooses the order.
 You can play a card even if its ability can't happen.
 For example, you can play an action that destroys a minion even if no minions are in play.
 This helps you get unneeded cards out of your hand.
 You must follow a card's ability, even if it's bad for you.
 However, if a card says you may do something, you have a choice whether to do it.
 If an ability says "any number" you may choose zero.
 You may play a card that says "all" even if there are no targets.
 If you get to play extra minions or actions while a base is being scored, you must play those extra cards immediately or not at all.
 When a card gets discarded, it goes to the discard pile of the player whose deck it came from, no matter who played or controlled it.
 Specials may be played at any time they are applicable, even on other players' turns.
 Anyone may look through any discard pile at any time.
-This set of Smash Up features four factions, which combine to make 6 possible decks.
+THE FACTIONS This set of Smash Up features four factions, which combine to make 6 possible decks.
 As more factions join and try to take over the world in future expansions, the full number of possibilities will grow.
 Mix and match factions to suit your play style.
-Bear Cavalry The Tsar wasn't satisfied with mere horses.
-So you're pretty much screwed.
-You can run away from them.
-Or you can get killed.
-Sometimes you get both.
-Just count yourself lucky that the bears aren't also riding sharks.
-Ghosts In that darkest night at the old mansion an eerie light shone through the attic windows... even though no one was home.
-Ethereal ghosts gain power by having less of the tangible world.
-The faster you empty your hand, the stronger these spooks become!
-Killer Plants Feed them, Seymour!
-(Don't do it Seymour!)
-Because these guys grow all on their own.
-They become stronger the longer they remain in play, so plants can be a major problem for anyone who came to the table without garden shears.
-Steampunks Jules Verne once said "Hey, Steampunks.
-Nice threads."
-Ever since that fateful day, these retronauts have been classing up the joint everywhere they go.
-Any base in the game will look smarter and be just a bit friendlier for full-on Steampunk domination.
-Moar Factions!
+Giant Ants The future of atomic energy was never supposed to have this disastrous effect!
+Mutant ants spill out from giant hills, intent on destroying our homes and all else that stands in their colony's way!
+The ants work as a great hive mind, spreading their power around as necessary to ensure their atomic-age victory!